Skip to content

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

-The Oh My Zsh installer will back up your existing Zsh configuration and set up the new one.
+The installer backs up your existing Zsh config before swapping in the new one.

 plugins=(